DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - In IPT team of stakeholders and individuals that possess different skills and who work together to acheive a defined process or product.
         - It was designed by the Defense Department in 1995.
         - It was a predecessor to the Agile methodology, which uses tools like the scrum approach and user stories to conduct software development work.
-    - 📁**Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating
+    - 📁**Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating.
+The Agile software development model is an iterative and flexible approach, emphasizing collaboration, adaptability, and customer feedback throughout the development process for efficient and responsive project delivery.
         - Agile development emphasizes:
             - the delivery of working software in short iterations, helping to get the software to market faster
             - reduced risk by frequently testing and providing feedback, helping to identify and resolve issues earlier in the development process